KenKundert/inform/README.rst

 *panic*.

-With the simplest use of the program, you simply import the informants you need and call them (they take the same arguments as does the *print* function built into Python):
+With the simplest use of the program, you simply import the informants you need and call them (they take the same arguments as Python's built-in *print* function):

 .. code-block:: python